 Or maybe the idea of camping in the middle of a belching, seething and busy metropolis is an item on your bucket list.

-We’ve rounded up some of the best camping in NYC for you.
+So pull up a chair and grab your favorite cup of joe.
+We’ve rounded up some of the best places for camping in NYC for you.

 Free Camping in NYC Parks